Frequently Asked Questions

 What is the primary source for drug doses?

-The British National Formulary (BNF, BNFC, and Neonatal BNF) is the primary source.
+Current UK formularies and prescribing references (covering adults, children and neonates) are the primary source.
 Doses are corroborated against NICE TAs/NGs/CKS, MHRA Drug Safety Updates, and specialty guidelines from ESC, ESMO, BSH, BSAC, UKHSA, BHIVA, EASL, RCOG, RCOphth, BAD, NOGG, and BSG where applicable.
 Always verify against your local formulary before prescribing.

 Are paediatric and neonatal doses included?

 Yes.
-Where the BNF for Children or Neonatal BNF specifies a dose, it is included alongside the adult dose with the relevant age, weight, or postmenstrual age band.
+Where a children's formulary or a neonatal formulary specifies a dose, it is included alongside the adult dose with the relevant age, weight, or postmenstrual age band.
 Paediatric and neonatal entries are clearly labelled.

 How often are drug doses updated?

-Drug content is reviewed against the current BNF on a rolling basis.
+Drug content is reviewed against current prescribing references on a rolling basis.
 MHRA Drug Safety Updates and major NICE/ESC guideline changes are applied as they are published.
 Reported errors are reviewed within 24 hours.

 I think a dose is wrong — what do I do?